-II - DESCRIPTION OF PROJECT
+2 - DESCRIPTION OF PROJECT

 2-01.
 Location.
 R. L. Harris Dam is located on the Tallapoosa River at river mile 139.1, near Lineville in Randolph County, Alabama.
 It is located 77 river miles above Martin Dam.
 The 29-mile long reservoir extends up both the Tallapoosa and Little Tallapoosa Rivers and is contained within Randolph and Clay Counties, Alabama.
 The area of the watershed above the project is 1,454 square miles and the maximum depth at the dam is 135 feet.
 Crooked Creek is located just below the dam.
 The location of the dam is about midway between Montgomery, Alabama and Atlanta, Georgia and is shown on Plate 2-1.
-The dam is also shown in Figure 2-1.
+The dam is also shown in Figure 2-1 and on the profile of the Tallapoosa River on Plate 2-2.

-Figure 2-1.
-R. L. Harris Dam
+Figure 2-1 R. L. Harris Dam

 2-02.
 Purpose.
-R. L. Harris Dam is a multiple-purpose project which constitutes one unit in the proposed total development of the power potential and other water resources of the Tallapoosa River.
-The dam was built by the APC principally for the production of hydroelectric power but the dam also provides flood risk management benefits and supports navigational flow requirements downstream as prescribed by the Secretary of the Army, published in the Code of Federal Regulations, Title 33, Chapter II, Part 208, Section 208.65.
-The R. L. Harris Lake provides a source of potential water supply for domestic, agricultural, and municipal and industrial users subject to FERC license requirements.
+R. L. Harris Dam is a multiple-purpose project, which constitutes one unit in the proposed total development of the power potential and other water resources of the Tallapoosa River.
+The dam was built by the APC principally for the production of hydroelectric power but the dam also provides flood risk management benefits and supports navigational flow requirements downstream as prescribed by the Secretary of the Army, published in the CFR, Title 33, Chapter II, Part 208, Section 208.65.
+The R. L. Harris Lake provides a source of potential water supply for domestic, agricultural, and municipal and industrial (M&I) users subject to FERC license requirements.
 The lake also creates a large recreational area providing opportunities for fishing, boating, and other water-based recreational activities.

 2-03.
 Physical Components.
-The R. L. Harris Development consists of a dam having a concrete gated spillway section with compacted earth abutment dikes; a reservoir having a surface area of 10,660 acres and extends 29 miles upstream at full summer pool elevation of 793 feet NGVD29; a 135,000 kilowatt power plant, which is part of the main dam, located on the west side of the river between the spillway and the left bank earth abutment: a substation; and appurtenant electrical and mechanical facilities.
+The R. L. Harris Development consists of a dam having a concrete gated spillway section with compacted earth abutment dikes; a reservoir having a surface area of 10,660 acres and extending 29 miles upstream at full summer pool elevation of 793 feet NGVD29; a 135,000 kilowatt (kW) power plant, which is part of the main dam, located on the west side of the river between the spillway and the left bank earth abutment; a substation; and appurtenant electrical and mechanical facilities.
 The project is shown under construction in Figure 2-2.
 The principal features of the project are described in detail in subsequent paragraphs.
-Sections and plan of the dam, powerhouse and appurtenant works are shown on Plates 2-2 and 2-3.
+A plan of the dam, powerhouse, and spillway is shown on Plate 2-3.